Poll: After the Castlevania arc for my Highschool of the Dead/Game of Thrones crossover, what world should Aegon and Saeko go to next? Vote Now!

 The Choices We Make: On one dreary day travelling through Sodden, Draco encounters a young woman and forms a friendship with her and takes a liking to.
 But the young woman is being hunted by a sorcerer due to the circumstances of which she was born, the Curse of the Black Sun.
 Knowing that the young woman is not Evil, Draco does all he can to protect her, but is faced with a choice in the end that will stay with him for the rest of his life and taint his reputation.

 The Forbidden Wish: Taking a brief rest in Vizima, Draco is greeted by an Ofieri amabassador who seeks the help of a Witcher for a delicate matter involving a Djinn that needs the utmost discretion.
-Against his better judgement, Draco takes the contract and journeys to far-off Ofir where he is embroiled in the cut-throat politics of the Sultan's court and matters involving the sultan's restless daughter.
+Against his better judgement, Draco takes the contract and journeys to far-off Ofir where he is embroiled in the cut-throat politics of the Sultan's court and matters involving the sultan's restless daughter and the scheming vizier.

 The Lion, the Witcher & the Wardrobe: Draco takes an unusual contract involving four missing children and the trails lead to an old wardrobe.
 Examining the wardrobe, the Witcher stumbles into another world that is in perpertual winter under the rule of a witch.
 Tracking down the children, Draco comes across a talking lion who seeks to bring spring back to the land.
 But, the witch tells a different story that the lion is a maniacal despotic warlord who seeks to use the four children for some nefarious plot to invade the world and she is the only one who can keep the lion at bay.